Wolverhampton Substance Misuse Service 0300 200 2400

 Alcohol Awareness Week

 For many people in the UK alcohol is a pleasant accompaniment to social activities when consumed within safe limits.
 However, when used to excess it is also an addictive drug and a major cause of ill health and social distress.
 In line with alcohol change we are going to be raising awareness and campaigning for change in the UK.
 Alcohol awareness week is all about getting the public to think about their drinking habits.
-This year the theme is Alcohol and relationships.
+This year the theme is understanding alcohol harm.

-This will take place on the 15th November 2021 right until the 21st of November 2021.
+This will take place on the 1st July – 7th July 2024.
 However we want to use this week as a start to many peoples journey into reconsidering the amount of alcohol they drink throughout their lives rather than just the week.

 Alcohol and relationships